This firm’s debt collection process begins with the serving of a demand package.

 Typically, our pre-suit percentage is 33 1/3% of the gross recovery and our post-suit fee is 40%.
 However, each representation is analyzed on a case-by-case basis.
 In some instances where the amount in controversy is high and the chances of recovery appear optimal, the contingent fee may be lowered.
 In some instances where chances of recovery appear highly problematic, the contingent fee option may not be available, a billable hourly fee agreement may be appropriate.
 In some cases a hybrid attorney-client fee agreement may be negotiated containing both a reduced contingent fee and a reduced hourly fee component.

-If you are in need of a Florida collection attorney, please do not hesitate to call our office at (850) 219-8888 or email Mr. Wohlsifer at email@example.com.
+If you are in need of a Florida collection attorney, please do not hesitate to contact us for a free telephone or email review of your case at (727) 378-3657 or firstname.lastname@example.org.
 Research shows that the sooner a collection process is engaged, the more likely debt recovery will be.